Multinodular and vacuolating neuronal tumours

 focal cortical dysplasia (Type II)

-- high T2 signal deep to cortex is in the same location but is usually associated with a radial glial band (transmantle sign) and with thickened abnormal overlying cortex
+- high T2 signal deep to the cortex is in the same location but is usually associated with a radial glial band (transmantle sign) and with thickened abnormal overlying cortex

 - location can be similar